Fallen-Breath/tweakermore/docs/document-en_us.md

 The command should be able to accept an entity selector as the only parameter

-The activate policy of this option can be specified in option lmRemoveEntityCommandPolicy
+The activate policy of this option can be specified in option Litematica-RemoveEntityCommandPolicy

 As an example, you can use "/removeentity" command from Carpet TIS Addition